mohalnassery/mohalnassery/README.md

-﻿# 💫 About Me:
+# 💫 About Me

-### 🎨 I’m currently working on<br>- Building backend systems using Django for complex projects, including a real-world application involving AWS integration.<br>- Enhancing a Social Network project with a focus on security and functionality, similar to Facebook, using React and Go.<br>- Analyzing vendor data and performance metrics for an e-commerce platform in Bahrain, contributing to a group project that simulates an Amazon-like platform for local vendors.<br>- Researching ERP systems for my company to integrate glass and non-glass products with installation services.<br>- Developing Local LLMS <br><br>### 🤝 I’m looking to collaborate on<br>- Backend development projects, especially those using Django, Go, or AWS.<br>- Projects that require a blend of IT management and HR skills.<br>- Coding challenges and projects related to coding bootcamps, particularly where I can help peers or get feedback on my own projects.<br>  <br>### 👐 I’m looking for help with<br>- Balancing heavy workloads across multiple roles and projects.<br>- Improving my skills in AWS, especially working with EC2, RDS, and S3 for deployment.<br><br><br>### 🌱 I’m currently learning<br>- Advanced techniques in Go, React, and Django to enhance my backend and full-stack development skills.<br>- AWS services to integrate with Django applications, aiming to strengthen my deployment skills.<br>- Improving mental focus and productivity to better manage my day-to-day tasks and coding studies.<br>- Integrating AI with daily life work, especially <br><br>  <br>### 💬 Ask me about<br>- Coding bootcamps and challenges at Reboot01.<br>- Practical tips for managing diverse roles in IT and HR.<br>- Strategies for ERP integration in companies that manage diverse products.<br><br>### ⚡ Fun fact<br>- I’m passionate about AI and actively exploring LLMs, LangChain, vector databases, and local AI models that can process various file types and interact with SQL databases.
-Balancing my coding projects, workout routines, and a full-time job keeps me constantly learning and growing!
+### 🎨 I’m currently working on
+- Building backend systems using Django for complex projects, including a real-world application involving AWS integration.
+- Enhancing a Social Network project with a focus on security and functionality, similar to Facebook, using React and Go.
+- Analyzing vendor data and performance metrics for an e-commerce platform in Bahrain, part of a group project that simulates an Amazon-like platform for local vendors.
+- Researching ERP systems for my company to integrate both glass and non-glass products with installation services.
+- Developing local LLMs and exploring their applications in real-world projects.

+### 🤝 I’m looking to collaborate on
+- Backend development projects, particularly those using Django, Go, or AWS.
+- Projects that blend IT management and HR skills for better workflow integration.
+- Coding challenges and bootcamp projects, especially where I can assist others or receive feedback on my own work.

+### 👐 I’m looking for help with
+- Balancing heavy workloads across multiple roles and responsibilities.
+- Advancing my AWS skills, particularly in using EC2, RDS, and S3 for deployment and project scaling.
+- Effective strategies to manage time and maximize productivity in both personal and professional settings.

+### 🌱 I’m currently learning
+- Advanced techniques in Go, React, and Django to strengthen my backend and full-stack development abilities.
+- AWS services to enhance my deployment skills and integrate with Django applications.
+- Practical methods for mental focus and productivity to better manage my coding studies, work, and fitness goals.
+- Integrating AI solutions into daily tasks and workflows, especially with LLMs and vector databases.

+### 💬 Ask me about
+- Coding bootcamps and challenges at Reboot01.
+- Tips on managing multiple roles in IT and HR.
+- Strategies for ERP system integration in companies with diverse product lines.
+- Insights on learning and implementing AI into daily life tasks.

+### ⚡ Fun fact
+- I’m passionate about AI and actively exploring LLMs, LangChain, vector databases, and local AI models that can process various file types and interact with SQL databases.
+Balancing coding projects, workouts, and a full-time job is challenging, but it keeps me constantly learning and growing!

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/moh.alnassery) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mohamed-abdulla-alnassery) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/AlnasseryMoh)